dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 The following deployment strategies are supported:

 * The Blazor app is served by an ASP.NET Core app.
 This strategy is covered in the [Hosted deployment with ASP.NET Core](#hosted-deployment-with-aspnet-core) section.
 * The Blazor app is placed on a static hosting web server or service, where .NET isn't used to serve the Blazor app.
-This strategy is covered in the [Standalone deployment](#standalone-deployment) section, which includes information on hosting a Blazor client-side app as an IIS sub-app.
+This strategy is covered in the [Standalone deployment](#standalone-deployment) section, which includes information on hosting a Blazor WebAssembly app as an IIS sub-app.

 ## Rewrite URLs for correct routing

-Routing requests for page components in a client-side app isn't as straightforward as routing requests in a server-side, hosted app.
-Consider a client-side app with two components:
+Routing requests for page components in a Blazor WebAssembly app isn't as straightforward as routing requests in a Blazor Server, hosted app.
+Consider a Blazor WebAssembly app with two components:

 * *Main.razor* &ndash; Loads at the root of the app and contains a link to the `About` component (`href="About"`).
 * *About.razor* &ndash; `About` component.